dimensionalpocket/dp-site/README.md

 1. Choose your development stack (Rust or JavaScript)
 2. Set up your domain structure
 3. Deploy the services you need
-4. Integrate DP Site components into your application
+4. Integrate DPS components into your application

 ### For Contributors
 1. Check the individual service repositories for development setup